-Tasty Homemade BBQ Sauce recipe is a lot easier to make than you’d think!
-Plus, you can make it without all of the added unnecessary ingredients like high fructose corn syrup, sodium, and MSG.
-This version even has an extra dose of veggies for flavor and nutrients.
+Tasty Homemade BBQ Sauce recipe is a lot easier to make than you'd think!
+Plus, this even has an extra dose of veggies for flavor and nutrients.

 In the past month, I've already made two batches of BBQ sauce, and I've been having the best meals:

-I hope I’ve now convinced you to make your own BBQ sauce.
-If anything, it will make you feel really good about yourself.
-I love making homemade versions of things most people buy in a store, especially when they taste much better and are a little more wholesome.
+I hope I've now convinced you to make your own BBQ sauce.
+If anything, it can be fun to make homemade versions of things you usually buy in a store.

 How to make Homemade BBQ Sauce